pallets/flask/docs/patterns/viewdecorators.rst

         return dict(value=42)

-As you can see, if no template name is provided it will use the endpoint of the URL map + ``'.html'``.
+As you can see, if no template name is provided it will use the endpoint of the URL map with dots converted to slashes + ``'.html'``.
 Otherwise the provided template name is used.
 When the decorated function returns, the dictionary returned is passed to the template rendering function.
 If `None` is returned, an empty dictionary is assumed.

 Here the code for that decorator::